mpickpt/mana-doc/docs/source/perlmutter.rst

 --------------------------

 Steps for testing MANA on the Perlmutter cluster:

 1. Request a compute node interactively:

+   ***FIXME: ``salloc`` ...***

 2. Open two terminals connected to the same compute node.
 Compute node can be requested using the instructions from above sections.
 SSH into the compute node from a new terminal to get two terminals hooked to same compute node.
 Consider the following points:

-   * You can check your hostname to connect via ssh using **`squeue --me`** to list all the compute nodes assigned to your username.
+   * You can check your hostname to connect via ssh using **``squeue --me``** to list all the compute nodes assigned to your username.

-   * Running **`ssh XXXX`** will connect you compute node via a side ssh channel.
+   * Running **``ssh XXXX``** will connect to your compute node via ssh.
+     (Here cXXX is a placeholder for your compute-node name.)

-3. Launch MANA coordinator in Terminal 1:
+3. Launch a MANA coordinator in Terminal 1:

   .. code:: shell

     PATH_TO_MANA/bin/mana_coordinator

-  MANA_Coordinator also supports these command line arguments:
+  The ``mana_coordinator`` command also supports these command line arguments:

   .. option:: -p, --coord-port PORT_NUM (environment variable DMTCP_COORD_PORT)